ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPrivateDataEXT.md

   [VkPrivateDataSlot](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPrivateDataSlot.html) specifying location of private data pointer storage.

-- `pData` is a pointer to specify where user data is returned. `0` will be written in the absence of a previous call to `vkSetPrivateData` using the object specified by `objectHandle`.
+- `pData` is a pointer to specify where application-defined data is returned. `0` will be written in the absence of a previous call to `vkSetPrivateData` using the object specified by `objectHandle`.

 ## <a href="#_description" class="anchor"></a>Description